 I return the to Matt Deighton / Nick Drake comparison.
 Sadly, with Nick Drake the public pretty much missed the boat when the material was first released.
 It’s like the same mistake has been made again.
 Sort it out, people.

-4 Responses to “What the works needs is more from Matt Deighton”
+10 replies on “What the world needs is more from Matt Deighton”

 part of your life was not an actiual album as such which is why its also not available. im back in the studio this month and touring later this year after taking a decade off .so there you are. thanks for the nice comments, a friend found this page today. bye for now.